Ri-1906/Multi_agent_Research_System/README.md

 - The reader agent currently scrapes only **one** source per run; extending it to read and merge multiple sources would likely improve report depth.
 - `scrape()` uses a simple `BeautifulSoup` text extraction — it won't handle JavaScript-rendered pages.
-- There are a couple of minor typos in the agent prompts (`"BAsed"`, `"releveant"`) in `pipeline.py` / `ui.py` — cosmetic only, doesn't affect functionality, but worth cleaning up.
 - No persistent storage/history — each run is stateless; consider adding a database or file log if you want to keep past reports.

 ---

-## 📄 License

-Add your preferred license here (e.g. MIT).